mvirgin/570-project/readme.txt

 more details to come.

 visual studio 2019 - need at least Microsoft Visual C++ for the flappy-bird-gym environment (2019 works, unsure about 2022 but here's a link: https://visualstudio.microsoft.com/visual-cpp-build-tools/ )
-Need python 3.5+ (but not 3.11 - caused an error - 3.9.11 confirmed works on two machines) pip install --upgrade setuptools pip install gym pip install flappy-bird-gym
+Need python 3.6-3.9 (3.9.11 confirmed works on two machines) pip install --upgrade setuptools pip install gym pip install flappy-bird-gym